she-who-codes/flutter_celebration/README.md

 # flutter_celebration_app

-A new Flutter application to celebrate 60k followers on Twitter
+A new Flutter application to celebrate 60k followers on Twitter using Flare!

 ## Getting Started